-During 2015-2016, twenty-two (22) surveying graduates demonstrated their competency and progressed to surveyor registration.
-Also, seven (7) registered surveyors progressed their registration status and received a cadastral, engineering or mining endorsement.
+During 2016-2017, seventeen (17) surveying graduates demonstrated their competency and progressed to surveyor registration.
+Also, six (6) registered surveyors progressed their registration status and received a cadastral, engineering or mining endorsement.

-At the date of this report, one hundred and twenty-nine (129) surveying graduates were in the process of demonstrating their competency against the surveyor framework and eleven (11) surveyors were demonstrating competency against an endorsement framework.
-A further fourteen (14) surveyors are in the process of completing their Professional Assessment Project (PAP) for an endorsement.
+At the date of this report, one hundred and twenty-eight (128) surveying graduates were in the process of demonstrating their competency against the surveyor framework and nine (9) surveyors were demonstrating ss of competency against an endorsement framework.
+A further nine (9) surveyors are in the process of completing their Professional Assessment Project (PAP) for an endorsement.